BestPickZone

 Skip this if: Skip this if you want hard science — this is narrative journalism about the early NASA astronauts.

-Astrophysics for People in a Hurry for accessibility.
-A Brief History of Time for depth.
+Astrophysics for People in a Hurry is the smartest first buy for most readers.
+A Brief History of Time is the better second step once curiosity has turned into commitment.